跳到主要内容

 Overview

-This tutorial describes how to move data from Oracle to ClickHouse with BladePipe.
-By default, it uses ReplacingMergeTree as the ClickHouse table engine.
-The key features of the connection include:
+By default, BladePipe uses ReplacingMergeTree as the ClickHouse table engine.
+Key features include:

 • Add _sign and _version fields in ReplacingMergeTree table.